Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Technical Appendix

+Previous work highlighted the importance of functional representations for supporting ideation \cite{linseyWordTreesMethodDesignbyanalogy2008,yu2016distributed, hope2017accelerating, chan2018solvent,gilon2018focab, kittur2019scaling}, but these methods require significant \emph{manual effort} from the user, rely on resources with limited coverage, or have limited expressivity (we discuss this work in more detail in §\ref{related-sec}).
 We seek to advance the state of the art by developing a novel representation that is both expressive and scalable, and exploring the applications it unlocks.
-We believe our representation may serve as a useful building block for novel creativity support tools that can help users find and recombine the inspirations latent in unstructured idea repositories at a scale previously impossible. \textbf{In summary, in this work we contribute}: \begin{itemize}[leftmargin=*,topsep=0pt] \item A novel computational representation of ideas with fine-grained functional facets for purposes and mechanisms. \item Empirical demonstrations of the flexibility and utility of the representation for computational support of core creative tasks: (1) searching for \textit{alternative, atypical product uses} for potential adaptation opportunities; and (2) creating a \emph{functional concept graph} that enables innovators to explore the design space around a focal problem.
+We believe our representation may serve as a useful building block for novel creativity support tools that can help users find and recombine the inspirations latent in unstructured idea repositories at a scale previously impossible.

+\textbf{In summary, in this work we contribute}: \begin{compactitem} \item A novel computational representation of ideas with fine-grained functional aspects for purposes and mechanisms.

+\item Empirical demonstrations of the flexibility and utility of the representation for computational support of core creative tasks: (1) searching for \textit{alternative, atypical product uses} for potential adaptation opportunities; and (2) creating a \emph{functional concept graph} that enables innovators to explore the design space around a focal problem.
 Through two empirical user studies we demonstrate that our representation significantly outperforms both previous work and state-of-the art embedding baselines on these tasks.
-We achieve Mean Average Precision (MAP) of 87\% in the alternative product uses search, and 62\% of our inspirations for design space exploration are found to be \emph{useful and novel} -- a relative boost of 50-60\% over the best-performing baselines. \end{itemize}
+We achieve Mean Average Precision (MAP) of 87\% in the alternative product uses search, and 62\% of our inspirations for design space exploration are found to be \emph{useful and novel} -- a relative boost of 50-60\% over the best-performing baselines. \end{compactitem}